 This week was both incredibly busy, yet incredibly exciting.
-I'm off overseas the coming week to visit family in Aussie (and then spend a few blissful days at Gwinganna health retreat again), so it's been full-on between clinical and community work, touching base with clients and ensuring everything ticks over nicely while I'm away.
-This week was also the long-awaited launch of SKIN by Ecostore, which I'm so excited to be on board as a brand ambassador.
-I absoutluey adore these product, and true to Ecostroe they're both safer for us and the environment.
+I'm off overseas the coming week to visit family in Aussie and then spend a few blissful days at Gwinganna Health Retreat, so it's been full-on between clinical and community work, touching base with clients and ensuring everything ticks over nicely while I'm away.
+This week was also the long-awaited launch of SKIN by Ecostore, which I'm so excited to be on board as a brand ambassador!
+I absolutely adore these product, and true to Ecostore they're both safer for us and the environment.
 There's heaps of neat things to come with SKIN, and I'll be doing a full blog post on it all soon.
 Anyway, enough life updates for now - onto these cookies...

 Last week, pizza made of cauliflower, this week, cookies made of beans.
 I'm likely only fuelling the stereotype of weird things health nuts eat, but using black beans (or other beans for that matter) within the culinary realm of desserts totally works!
 Not only that, but it's nothing new either - many cultures around the world have been using beans in their desserts for yonks, and with their superb nutritional profile, including fiber (for gut health), iron (for energy), b-vitamins (for stress support), and impressive plant-based protein content, why not sneak them into desserts too?